ammarmplumber/ammarplumber.github.io/_posts/2020-12-27-Zinsser-writing-to-learn.md

 ---
 I recently found an old book that was assigned by my 11th grade English teacher: _On Writing Well_ by William Zinsser.
 Mr. Brown used to use Zinsser’s name as a verb: we ought to _Zinsser-ize_—or declutter—our writing.
 Why use a complex word when a simple one will suffice?
 And why use five words when you only need two?

 My writing improved a lot in Mr. Brown’s class.
 Since high school, my intellectual pursuits have grown more esoteric.
 I use terms like “multicollinearity” and “ontological priority.”
-In all fairness, jargon exists to simplify communication between experts, but, when using it, I lose track of my mystical self in a forest of semantics.
+In all fairness, jargon exists to simplify communication between specialists, but, when using it, I lose track of my mystical self in a forest of semantics.

 One of the most charming things about the Bible is that it was mostly written in Hebrew, a language that is simpler by nature.
 Its use of allegory, metaphor, and the like are quite effective for this purpose; they serve to explicate distant concepts through the lens of more familiar ones.
 This is what we do when we teach.